ibm-mas/gitops-demo/README.md

 > TODO: At this point, MAS is fully configured and you are able to access the admin/home dashboards (https://admin.inst1.apps.masdemo1.654x.p1.openshiftapps.com/), logging in with the superuser credentials.
-> NOTE that because we are managing MAS via gitops, changes should not be made (changing configs, installing Applications etc) via the admin UI (or the REST API) as ArgoCD is responsible for managing these and making sure that they reflect the contents of the **Git Config Repo**.
+> NOTE that because we are managing MAS via gitops, changes should not be made (changing configs, installing Applications etc) via the admin UI (or the REST API) as ArgoCD is responsible for managing these and making sure that they reflect the contents of the **Config Repository**.